Before we get into the fun stuff, I have a quick disclaimer: I am not a professional. I am merely speaking from my own personal experience.

 Now that we’re four months deep in our long distance relationship, my perspective has shifted for the better.
 Without a doubt, it has been a tough four (going on five) months, however, every challenge has its redeeming qualities.
 This time apart has made room for growth and progress in both our relationship and other aspects of my life.
-So without further adieu, here are five positive side affects I’ve experienced while being in a long distance relationship.
+So without further adieu, here are five positive side effects I’ve experienced while being in a long-distance relationship.

 1. Builds Trust

 Trust is one of the core fundamentals of a successful and healthy relationship, and nothing quite tests that trust like being in a long-distance relationship.
 Thankfully, our trust has always been solid and being put in this situation has only proven to us how deeply we trust each other.

 “This circumstance has given me an excuse to become even more independent than I realized I could be.”

 2. More time for other relationships

 When you’re in a relationship, it’s really easy to hermit away with your boo — hey, I’m totally guilty of it, too!
 However, this time apart has cleared room for me to spend more time strengthening my friendships and being a more present friend.
 It’s been great having more time to fool around with my girls!